Elevating Black Food

 He hopes these dishes, cooked with ingredients from the Northwest, will help elevate Caribbean food, he says, and that Yardy Eugene will help combat the lack of diversity that Martinez has experienced in kitchens throughout his career.

-Martinez has known he wanted to be a chef since he was 17.
-He says he avoided high school algebra by taking vocational cooking courses, moved to California and earned a bachelor’s from the International School of Culinary Art.
-He then worked at several well established restaurants where “the chefs were like celebrities,” he says.
+In his cooking jobs, Martinez quickly noticed a lack of women and Black and Brown people in kitchens.
+After hours, restaurant staff in the Bay Area frequented certain bars — the ones that stayed open after restaurants close, until 4 or 5 am — and Martinez would meet other people who were underrepresented or tokenized at the restaurants where they worked.

+“That’s when the dream really started to come alive in my mind where I was like, OK, I definitely want to open a place where there’s more people like me or at least there’s a sanctuary for people like me,” he says.

-But Martinez says he quickly noticed a lack of women and people of color in kitchens, as well as the different values customers place on food.
-As a sous chef at the restaurant A16, a high-class Italian restaurant in Oakland, he made a comfortable living.
+Working at different ethnic restaurants in California, Martinez also noticed a discrepancy in the value customers place on different cultures’ foods.
+As a sous chef at A16, a high-class Italian restaurant, he made a comfortable living.
 “Pasta is easy,” he says.
 “It took three hours to make sausage for 300 people.”

-But while working at a Chinese restaurant, it took three days to make a traditional dish that was priced at $8.
-That restaurant shut down because people thought the food was too expensive, he says.
+But while working at a Chinese restaurant, it took three days to make a traditional dish that sold for $8.
+The restaurant ended up closing, he says, because people thought the food was too expensive.

 Regardless of ingredient costs or the time it takes to cook something, customers often put Western European foods on a pedestal and are willing to pay more for them, Martinez says.
 Food from the cultures of Black and Brown people, though, are perceived as street food or snack food that should be cheap — even if it takes more money and skill to make.

+“I know the math, I know what goes into it.
+It actually doesn’t make any sense,” he says.
+“It’s all perception.
+It’s all what we think something is worth.”

+Meeting other marginalized people in industry bars, he started to realize “how much I’ve sacrificed of my time and my life” elevating only European foods, he says.
+“I put everything into teaching myself about French culture, teaching myself about Italian culture, and I should really try to figure out a way to do this for my culture.”

 Martinez moved to Eugene a few years ago and started working at Marché.
 After doing a pop up to celebrate Black History month in 2019, he decided to sell West Indian food more regularly.
-He eventually hopes to own his own brick and mortar restaurant, but in the middle of the pandemic, starting with a food truck seemed like a more practical move, Martinez says, so he started Yardy Eugene.
-Martinez uses “Yardy” to describe anyone from the West Indies, taking back the sometimes derogatory term and using it in a positive way.
+He hopes to own his own brick and mortar restaurant, but in the middle of the pandemic, starting with a food truck seemed like a more practical move, he says, so Martinez started Yardy Eugene.
+He uses “Yardy” to describe anyone from the West Indies, taking back the sometimes derogatory term and using it in a positive way.

+One of Martinez’s goals with Yardy Eugene is to create an environment where women and people of color feel welcome and can learn skills like negotiation that are needed to thrive in the restaurant industry.

+He also hopes to elevate Caribbean food by cooking and presenting it well so that others can enjoy it and people of all races will value Black culture more, he says.
+He anticipates that, as the food truck takes off, other restaurants in Eugene will start serving similar foods, like fried chicken sandwiches.
+“To me, that’s celebrating Black food,” he says.

 While he expects some pushback from people who don’t understand his intentions, he says he’s excited to share his food with Eugene.